 SafeLane Global was contracted to provide mine action survey, mechanical, explosive ordnance disposal and rapid response capacities east of the Berm in Western Sahara.

-SafeLane Global was contracted by a global humanitarian client to provide mine action survey, mechanical, explosive ordnance disposal and rapid response capacities east of the Berm in Western Sahara.
+SafeLane Global was previously contracted by a global humanitarian client to provide mine action surveys, mechanical explosive ordnance disposal and rapid response capacities east of the Berm in Western Sahara.

-During the first season SafeLane Global deployed contracted assets of 2 x MTTs, 1 CL team and a mechanical team in execution of the statement of work.
+During the first season of operations, SafeLane deployed contracted assets of 2 x MTTs, 1 CL team and a mechanical team in execution of the statement of work.

-The mechanical team worked with a mine protected vehicle, Casspir, on which was mounted a ground penetrating radar (GPR) system (Amulet).
-It deployed to trial the new GPR technology to search and survey confirmed hazardous areas (HA).
+The mechanical team worked with a mine protected vehicle, a Casspir, on which a ground penetrating radar (GPR) system was mounted (an Amulet).
+The Casspir deployed to trial this new GPR technology to search and survey confirmed hazardous areas (HA).